ArthurLCW/CodeResponseSurveyWebsite/public/question-text/post-test-comprehend.md

-To what extent can you **understand** the AI-generated codes provided in the last page?
+To what extent can you **understand** the AI-generated code provided in the last page?